 T 0800 090 2309

 mariecurie.org.uk

 MND Scotland

 Care and support to people affected by MND and their families.

 T 0141 332 3903

 mndscotland.org.uk

 MS Society Scotland

-Support and information to anyone living with MS and their families

-T 0808 800 8000
+Support and information to anyone living with MS and their families T 0808 800 8000

 mssociety.org.uk/contact-us/ scotland

-National COVID-19 Helpline

-Scotland's national helpline if you or the person you care for is at high risk from COVID-19 and need support.

-⊤ 0800 111 4000

-gov.scot/news/support-for-thoseat-high-covid-19-risk

 NHS Inform

 Scotland's national health information service provides accurate and relevant information to help make informed decisions about their own health and the health of the people they care for.

 T 0800 22 44 88

 nhsinform.scot

 Relationships Scotland

 Counselling and support services for couple, families and young people.

-T 0345 119 2020 relationships-scotland.org.uk
+T 0345 119 2020

+relationships-scotland.org.uk

+Scottish Families Affected by Alcohol and Drugs

+Provides support and information to families, friends and carers affected by someone's drug or alcohol use.

+T 08080 10 10 11

+sfad.org.uk

 Shared Care Scotland

 Information about taking a break from caring.

 T 0138 362 2462

 sharedcarescotland.com

 Shelter Scotland

 Information and advice on housing issues.

-⊤ 0808 800 4444
+T 0808 800 4444

 scotland.shelter.org.uk

 Support in Mind Scotland

 Information and advice for people affected by mental illness and their carers.

+T 0131 662 4359

+supportinmindscotland.org.uk

-T 0131 662 4359 supportinmindscotland.org.uk There may be local support groups and organisations that can also provide help.
-Visit carersuk.org/localsupport
+There may be local support groups and organisations that can also provide help.
+Visit carerscotland.org/localsupport

-Every year over 160,000 people in Scotland become carers, looking after family or friends who are older, disabled or seriously ill.
+Every year over 340,000 people in Scotland become carers, looking after family or friends who are older, disabled or seriously ill.
 However caring affects you, we're here.
 For information and tailored support, contact the Carers UK Helpline:

-- E advice@carersuk.org
+E advice@carersuk.org

-- T 0808 808 7777
+T 0808 808 7777

 This guide was proudly supported by